 - 36. In determining the audit fee, we have taken account of the risk exposure of the IJB and the planned management assurances in place.
-The proposed audit fee for 2022/23 is £31,470 as set out in Exhibit 6. - 37.
-Our fees have increased in 2022/23 to reflect the current audit market and the rising costs in delivering high quality audit work.
-There are increased regulatory expectations and risks placed on audit and its quality, as well as a widening in the scope of work audit must cover.
+The proposed audit fee for 2022/23 is £31,470 (2021/22 £30,660). - 37.
+Our fees have increased in 2022/23 and this is a reflection of the current audit market and the rising costs in delivering high quality audit work.
+There are increased regulatory expectations and risks placed on audit and its quality, as well as a widening in the scope of work audit must cover. - 38.
+In setting the fee for 2022/23, we have assumed that the IJB has effective governance arrangements and will prepare comprehensive and accurate accounts for audit in line with the agreed timetable for the audit.
+The audit fee assumes there will be no major change in respect of the scope of the audit during the year and where our audit cannot proceed as planned, a supplementary fee may be levied.